Charles Percier: The partnership with Fontaine

 Percier and Fontaine lived together for years as well as being colleagues and partners.
 Their different personalities and interests meant that they played different roles within the partnership.
 Fontaine assumed the public role and was the active manager of their projects and relations with clients, while Percier led a more reclusive existence in his apartments in the Louvre, while still participating conceptually in their joint projects and teaching at Beaux Arts.^{:33} Unlike Pierre Fontaine, whose diary relates his career path from the Consulate until the end of the July Monarchy, Percier did not leave memoirs, but, instead, he bequeathed his collections of drawings to the Institut de France.

 Death

 Percier died on 5 September 1838.
 Fontaine designed a tomb for him in their characteristic style in the Pere Lachaise Cemetery.
 Fontaine died much later on 10 October 1853.
 His body was interred in the tomb he designed for Percier, in accordance with his wishes.

+Exhibition

+From 18 November 2016 – 12 February 2017, the Bard Graduate Center exhibited Charles Percier: Architecture and Design in an Age of Revolutions.
+The exhibit examined Percier’s commissions that “significantly influenced decorative arts and architecture during an extremely turbulent and rapidly changing period in French history.”
+The exhibit was organized by Bard Graduate Center Gallery, the Réunion des Musées Nationaux—Grand Palais, and the Palace of Fontainebleau (exhibited 18 March – 19 June 2017).
+The catalogue was edited by Jean-Philippe Garric (ISBN 978-0-300-22158-9).